With the rat race ramping up stress levels, many of us are forgoing a little income and taking a wellness sabbatical: grind-avoiding getaways in ...

-Attractions and activities around the Gisborne and Eastland region make the most of the region’s natural charms, deep cultural history and seaside lifestyle.
+Attractions and activities around Gisborne and Eastland make the most of the region’s natural charms, deep cultural history and seaside lifestyle.

 The Pacific Coast Highway winds its way around the coast of Eastland.
 From Opotoki in the eastern Bay of Plenty, the road winds northeast to Te Kaha.
 This former whaling settlement is surrounded by lovely beaches.
 Further on is remote Hicks Bay; at the eastern end is Onepoto Bay with a beach safe for swimming.
 Nearby is Te Araroa, where you can join a tour to East Cape – the easternmost point of mainland New Zealand.
 Mount Hikurangi, near Ruatoria, is 1,754 metres tall and its summit is the first place in New Zealand to see the sunrise.
 Tolaga Bay is famous for its historic wharf.
 Tatapouri offers fishing, diving and surfing, and Wainui Beach, just north of Gisborne, offers swimming and surfing.

 Check in at these local Gisborne dining favourites for a great bite to eat, or blend in with the relaxed local pace by sitting back over a cup of coffee.
 Café Ruba is an award-winning local favourite that reliably serves up good food and coffee.
-It is open early (7:30am) each morning, so it’s a good spot for breakfast.
-The Fettuccine Brothers offers relaxed and intimate dining in an ambient dining room serving fine Italian cuisine, while USSCO Bar & Bistro provides great bistro dining, with a menu based around simple, seasonal and tasty food.
+USSCo Bar & Bistro provides great bistro dining, with a menu based around simple, seasonal and tasty food.

 In Gisborne and Eastland you’ll find plenty of excellent, comfortable accommodation options available for visitors at varying budget levels.
-At the budget end there’s the likes of Flying Nun Backpackers in Gisborne, while families might head for an apartment at Marina View Apartments or Hicks Bays Motel Lodge, while those looking for more luxurious digs might end up at the likes of Waihirere’s Knapdale Eco Lodge or the Quality Hotel Emerald in Gisborne.
+At the budget end there's the likes of Flying Nun Backpackers in Gisborne, while families might head for an apartment at Marina View Apartments or Hicks Bay Motel Lodge, while those looking for more luxurious digs might end up at the likes of Waihirere's Knapdale Eco Lodge or the Emerald Hotel in Gisborne.